danieljs777/fastoverflowtk/README.md

 # FastOverflow ToolKit
+I wrote this toolkit whilst studying Buffer Overflow Techniques.

+It works through FTP, SMTP, POP, HTTP protocols as well file outputs for playlists exploiting customized variables/commands and supports Vanilla (classic) buffer overflow technique, SEH ByPass and Egghunting.
+Additionaly, the toolkit makes use of session files and you can restore your walkthrough by default.

-I made this toolkit whilst studying Buffer Overflow Techniques.
-This toolkit is composed by Memory fuzzer, BadChars Testing, Exploitation process automation and soon I will release the Exploit Generator.
+This toolkit is composed by Memory fuzzer, BadChars Testing, Exploitation process automation and soon I will FULLY release the Exploit Generator (right now only Vanilla Exploit Generation).
 I intend to keep this project very active.
-Please pull changes before every use.
+Please pull changes before any use.

-It works through FTP, SMTP, POP, HTTP protocols as well file outputs for playlists exploiting customized variables/commands.

-The toolkit supports Vanilla (classic) buffer overflow technique, SEH ByPass and Egghunting.
-Additionaly, the toolkit makes use of session files and you can restore your walkthrough by default.
+The toolkit is NOT RECOMMENDED for script kiddies!

-Payloads can be generated through MSFVENOM (shell_reverse_tcp or meterpreter_reverse_tcp) OR you can use your own ASM files.
+Payloads can be generated through MSFVENOM (shell_reverse_tcp / meterpreter_reverse_tcp) OR you can use your own ASM files.
 ## Prerequisites

 Python 3.8, Metasploit, nasm, nasm_shell